 It would be really good to see a roadmap and statement around what they want and expect regarding contributions to the project, but I’m writing this mainly to remind myself that every time I come to use Nebula, I think it’ll be different a better, but I always end up feeling frustrated and disappointed with the stuff above.
 I think most of my tech frustrations probably are fixable, but I don’t think the project priorities from the outside will get round to my sort of issues anytime soon.

 Having said all this, I’ll still come back to it at some point, just because it’s genuinely fun tech, and I have a huge appreciation for the choice to open source it.
-I’d also highly recommend anyone who’s interested in networking or crypto or diecentralisation to check it out.
+I’d also highly recommend anyone who’s interested in networking or crypto or decentralisation to check it out.

 A few more things that caught me out around adguard, nebula and DNS